Discover the Kansai Region: 7-Day Itinerary in Kyoto, Osaka, Nara and Kobe

 Option 2: Hiroshima

-Another recommended city for a day trip from Osaka is Hiroshima, one of the popular destinations among both Japanese and international tourists.
-Next to the beautiful sights, Hiroshima has a rich history that should not be forgotten.
-There are two famous UNESCO World Heritage Sites: Itsukushima Shrine in Miyajima Island and the Peace Memorial Dome – known as the Atomic Bomb Dome in Hiroshima City.
+Another recommended city for a day trip from Osaka is Hiroshima, a popular destination among both Japanese and international visitors.
+Nestled within beautiful scenery, Hiroshima has a rich history that should not be overlooked.
+There are two famous UNESCO World Heritage Sites: Itsukushima Shrine on Miyajima Island, and the Peace Memorial Dome – known as the Atomic Bomb Dome in Hiroshima City.
+It takes about 1.5 hrs if you take a Shinkansen “Nozomi” or “Sakura” from Shin-Osaka Station to Hiroshima Station.

 Popular Tours in Hiroshima